-After you’ve spoken to your admissions representative and identified which prerequisites you need to take, Madonna University makes it convenient for you to do so by offering the courses online, so you can complete them from wherever you choose at a pace that you’re comfortable with — but keep in mind that these courses are not factored into your 16-month ABSN track.
+After you’ve spoken to your admissions representative and identified which prerequisites you need to take, Madonna University makes it convenient for you to do so by offering the courses online, so you can complete them from wherever you choose — but keep in mind these courses are not factored into the 16-month ABSN program.

-While the prerequisite course load may seem like another requirement to fulfil before being able to jump into your nursing curriculum, these classes build the foundation for nursing theory and help you become a well-rounded registered nurse ready to confidently treat patients.
+While the prerequisite course load may seem like another requirement to fulfill before being able to jump into your nursing curriculum, these classes build the foundation for nursing theory and help you become a well-rounded registered nurse ready to treat patients confidently.
 Many of these classes will cover content that will later appear in your nursing theory coursework.

 5. Apply to the Program

-Once you’ve got your required documents together and you’ve fulfilled the requirements in the above section, you’ll be ready to apply formally to the program and transfer in.
+Once you’ve collected the required documents and fulfilled the requirements in the above section, you’ll be ready to apply formally to the program and transfer in.
 You can apply to the ABSN program with some prerequisites still in progress; however, you must satisfy the prerequisite requirements before you can officially start the accelerated nursing program.

-Your admissions representative can help you fill out the application and submit your documents and from there you’ll await an admissions decision.
+Your admissions representative can help you complete the application and submit your documents.
+From there you’ll await an admissions decision.

 Being a Transfer Nursing Student

 The Detroit area is full of entertainment options, outdoor recreational opportunities, and great restaurants.
-It’s an exciting place to go out on the town or do some rural exploring.
 More importantly, the city has an evolving healthcare industry seeking qualified registered nurses who have BSNs, making it an excellent place to earn your ABSN.

-Detroit is also home to Ascension Michigan, Madonna’s academic practice partnership.
-During the 16-month ABSN program, you will complete clinicals to gain valuable in-hospital experience, from one of the Detroit area’s top healthcare teams.
+Metro Detroit is also home to Ascension Michigan, Madonna’s academic practice partner.
+During the 16-month ABSN program, you will complete clinicals to gain valuable in-hospital experience from one of the Detroit area’s top healthcare teams.

 You Can Switch to a Nursing Major

-At Madonna, we want to help you leverage your existing crediting into a rewarding career as a nurse.
-We understand that sometimes personal, financial or academic issues can derail an academic pathway and if you are ready to become a nurse, there’s no better time than now to use your previous college experience to do so.
+At Madonna, we want to help you leverage your existing credits into a rewarding nursing career.
+We understand sometimes personal, financial or academic issues can derail an academic pathway; if you are ready to become a nurse, there’s no better time than now to use your previous college experience to do so.